Different schools of feng shui

-1) Classical feng shui which includes form school and compass school based on ancient Chinese classical feng shui texts and
+1) Classical feng shui which includes form school and compass school based on ancient Chinese classical feng shui texts.

 2) Modern feng shui is an applied feng shui which includes and transcends the classical feng shui and also utilises modern, evidence-based environmental sciences and approaches such as environmental psychology, Sick Building Syndrome (SBS), electromagnetic pollution and radiation, dirty electricity (DR), geopathic stress, ergonomics, cognitive ergonomics, space conditioning (in feng shui called space clearing and clutter management) and more.
 Evolution of any discipline follows a similar pattern of transcending and including what came before it.
 Modern feng shui understands and validates classical feng shui contributions and goes beyond and evolves this discipline further into a truly universal and holistic study.
 Modern feng shui prehends classical feng shui and makes its a subject of study because only modern feng shui has scientific methods available to study and understand classical feng shui.